BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 This list should be created by senior developers and architects, but also include input from managers and security auditors.
 After creation, this list of recommended components matched against functional categories should be advertised to the development organization.
 Ultimately, the goal is to provide well-known defaults for project teams.

 ##### B. Identify security design patterns from architecture
 Across software projects at an organization, each should be categorized in terms of the generic architecture type.
-Common categories include client-server applications, embedded systems, desktop applications, web-facing applications, web services platforms, transactional middleware systems, mainframe applications, etc. Depending on your organizations specialty, more detailed categories may need to be developed based upon language, or processor architecture, or even era of deployment.
+Common categories include client-server applications, embedded systems, desktop applications, web-facing applications, web services platforms, transactional middleware systems, mainframe applications, etc. Depending on your organization's specialty, more detailed categories may need to be developed based upon language, or processor architecture, or even era of deployment.

 For the generic software architecture type, a set of general design patterns representing sound methods of implementing security functionality can be derived and applied to the individual designs of an organization’s software projects.
 These security design patterns represent general definitions of generic design elements they can be researched or purchased, and it is often even more effective if these patterns are customized to be made more specific to your organization.
 Example patterns include a single-sign-on subsystem, a cross-tier delegation model, a hardened interface design, separation-of-duties authorization model, a centralized logging pattern, etc.